pjbartlein/REarthSysSci/overview.md

 - file-transfer approaches (SFTP (Filezilla) and Globus)
 - netCDF utilities and apps (netCDF, CDO, NCO, Panoply)

-# Project #
+# Project and Tasks#

 Student effort in the course will involve

+- the completion of several tasks, such as installing R, taking it for a spin, installing various other software packages, etc.

-- the analysis of a typical or interesting ESS data set using R, and the documentation of that analysis as an R Markdown Notebook, HTML web page, Word document, or some other useful format supported by RMarkdown.
+- The visualization/analysis of a typical or interesting ESS data set using R, and the documentation of that analysis as an R Markdown Notebook, HTML web page, Word document, or some other useful format supported by RMarkdown.
-- participating in a collaborative research environment, which involves both
+- Participating in a collaborative research environment, which involves both
 	- asking questions and asking for help as issues arise, and
 	- answering questions, as far as possible.